5 Reasons You Can't Sleep That No One Is Talking About

 There are other hormones that can affect your sleep, especially cortisol.
 I’ve found that many of my clients have insomnia because their bodies are releasing cortisol at night when it shouldn't be.
 Cortisol suppresses melatonin and wakes you up, making it hard to quickly fall back asleep.
 This cortisol surge explains why you wake up in the night with racing thoughts that you can't control even if you don't feel stressed out about something in particular.
 Figuring out why your body is releasing cortisol is key and that's what I will get into with the next four causes of insomnia.

-Bloodwork shows your hormone levels at that second in time.
+Bloodwork and saliva tests show your hormone levels at that second in time and they don’t give the big picture of what’s going on.
 I use a dried urine test, called the DUTCH, because it shows the average of your hormones over a 24 hour period, it gives your cortisol pattern throughout the day, and I can see how your hormones are being used by your body.

 Another reason you may be waking up at night or having a hard time falling asleep is from eating food you're sensitive to.
 I don't mean being allergic to foods, like kids going into anaphylactic shock from eating peanuts.
 I'm talking about foods that your body is reacting to but it can be hard to tell because there's often a delayed response.
 For example, if you stop eating gluten for a while and then start again, you may notice that it makes you feel tired or it gives you brain fog or muscle aches.